Explainable Deep Learning: A Field Guide for the Uninitiated: Methods for Explaining DNNs

 \subsubsection{Backpropagation-based methods}

 Backpropagation-based methods identify the saliency of input features based on some evaluation of gradient signals passed from output to input during network training.
-A baseline gradient-based approach visualizes the partial derivative of the network output with respect to each input feature scaled by its value~\shortcite{simonyan2013deep,springenberg2014striving}, thus quantifying the ``sensitivity'' of the network's output with respect to input features.
+A baseline gradient-based approach visualizes the partial derivative of the network output with respect to each input feature scaled by its value~\cite{simonyan2013deep,springenberg2014striving}, thus quantifying the sensitivity of the network's output with respect to input features.
 In a scene recognition task, for example, a high relevance score for pixels representing a bed in a CNN that decides the image is of class ``bedroom'' may suggest that the decision made by the CNN is highly sensitive to the presence of the bed in the image.
-Other gradient-based methods may evaluate this sensitivity with respect to the output, but from different collections of feature maps at intermediate CNN network layers~\shortcite{zeiler14,bach15,montavon2017explaining,shrikumar2017learning}.
-We describe some foundational gradient-based methods below. \\
+Other gradient-based methods may evaluate this sensitivity with respect to the output, but from different collections of feature maps at intermediate CNN network layers~\cite{zeiler14,bach15,montavon2017explaining,shrikumar2017learning}.

-\textbf{Activation maximization.} One of the earliest works on visualization in deep architectures is proposed by~\shortciteA{erhan2009visualizing}.
-This seminal study introduces the activation maximization method to visualize important features in any layer of a deep architecture by optimizing the input $\boldsymbol{X}$ such that the activation $a$ of the chosen unit $i$ in a layer $j$ is maximized.
+\textbf{Activation maximization.} One of the earliest works on visualization in deep architectures is proposed by~\cite{erhan2009visualizing}.
+This seminal study introduces the activation maximization method to visualize important features in any layer of a deep architecture by optimizing the input $\boldsymbol{X}$ such that the activation $a$ of the chosen unit $i$ in a layer $j$ is maximized:

 Parameters $\boldsymbol{\theta}$ of a trained network are kept fixed during activation maximization.
-The optimal $\boldsymbol{X}$ is found by computing the gradient of $a^i_j(\boldsymbol{X}, \boldsymbol{\theta})$ and updating $\boldsymbol{X}$ in the direction of the gradient.
+The optimal $\boldsymbol{X}$ is found by computing the gradient of $a_{i,j}(\boldsymbol{X}, \boldsymbol{\theta})$ and updating $\boldsymbol{X}$ in the direction of the gradient.
 The practitioner decides the values of the hyperparameters for this procedure, i.e., the learning rate and how many iterations to run.
-The optimized $\boldsymbol{X}$ will be a representation, in the input space, of the features that maximize the activation of a specific unit, or if the practitioner chooses so, multiple units in a specific network layer. \\
+The optimized $\boldsymbol{X}$ will be a representation, in the input space, of the features that maximize the activation of a specific unit, or if the practitioner chooses so, multiple units in a specific network layer.

+By visualizing the internal representations, the practitioner can check if concepts learned by the model are human interpretable.
+The quality of the concepts can be used as an indication of model generalizability and determine if, for instance, additional labeled data is needed to train the model.
+Activation maximization can give insight into the model training and generalization process but does not lend itself to explaining individual model predictions.